Do I need permission to get a pet?

-- When negotiating with the landlord, be careful about waiving a lot of rights in order to get permission for a pet.
+- When negotiating with your landlord, be careful about waiving or agreeing to give up some of your rights in order to get permission for a pet.
 If the landlord seems unreasonable, you may want to keep looking for another apartment.

 Prepare a "pet resume" and include proof of your claims.
 Include the following in the resume: